uptane/uptane-standard/uptane-standard.md

 This document sets guidelines for implementing Uptane in most systems capable of updating software on connected units in cars.
 In this section, we define the scope of that applicability by providing sample use cases and possible exceptions, aspects of update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.

+### Assumptions

+We assume the following system preconditions for Uptane:

+* Vehicles have regular connectivity established.
+The common scenario is cellular connectivity, but Uptane could also be applied via other communication channels such as WiFi and even wired connections.
+Only ECUs on networks that are connected to the communication channel can be updated.
+* ECUs are programmable and provide sufficient performance to be updated.
+* ECUs must be able to perform a public key cryptography operation as well as some supporting operations.
+* There are state-of-the-art security protected servers in place, such as the director and image repository servers.

 ### Use Cases

 The following use cases provide a number of scenarios illustrating the manner in which software updates could be accomplished using Uptane.